Time-Varying Multi-Seasonal AR Models: Uniform distribution on the stability region

 \subsection{Normal approximation}

-The FFBSx algorithm requires a multivariate normal distribution for the initial state $\v\theta_0$.
-We therefore approximate the student-$t$ and skew-$t$ distributions in Lemma \ref{lem:uniform_t} by independent univariate normal distributions by finding the closest normal approximation as measured by the Hellinger distance
+The FFBSx algorithm requires a multivariate normal distribution for the initial state $\v\theta_0$, or a mixture of multivariate normals if a more precise approximation is needed.
+We approximate the student-$t$ and skew-$t$ distributions in Lemma \ref{lem:uniform_t} by independent univariate normal distributions by finding the closest normal approximation to a $t$ or skew $t$ as measured by the Hellinger distance

 For the symmetric student-$t$ case, we minimize with respect to the standard deviation, while for the skew-$t$, we minimize with respect to both the mean and standard deviation of the approximating normal.
 The optimal normal approximation is listed in Table \ref{table:NormalApproxUniformPrior} for up to $10$ AR lags.
 Figure~\ref{fig:normalapprox2uniform} shows that the implied distribution on the stability region from the normal approximation (middle) is close to the ideal uniform distribution (left).
-The panel to the right shows the implied distribution on $\phi_1$ and $\phi_2$ from a $N(0,3^2)$ distribution for each $\theta_k$ as a reference, showing that this prior puts most of its prior mass close to the boundaries of the stability region.
+The right panel shows the implied distribution on $\phi_1$ and $\phi_2$ from a $\mathrm{N}(0,3^2)$ distribution for each $\theta_k$ as a reference, showing that this prior puts most of its mass close to the boundaries of the stability region.